colinta/StrangeCase/README.md

 5. Run strange case:
    `$ python strange_case.py`

-6. Open public/index.html.
+6. Open `public/index.html`.
 You might want to hold onto your jaw, lest it drop to the floor.
+Yeah, it's not gonna say `{{ title }}`, it's gonna say `My First Page` in big letters.

 7. Add more templates, add layouts, add include files, add static assets, and learn more about [jinja2](http://jinja.pocoo.org/).

 8. Because that is just about all that StrangeCase is gonna do for you!†

 † *this is not true, StrangeCase is capable of generating category pages, tag clouds, image listings, and it's all very straightforward.*